-Psychiatric Nurse Practitioners vs Psychiatrist: How mental health Nurse Practitioners are filling gaps in healthcare.
+Psychiatric nurse practitioners vs psychiatrists: how mental health nurse practitioners are filling gaps in healthcare.

 The map below ranks the availability of the mental health workforce in the US.
 States with the lowest number of shortage areas are in light blue, and the states with the highest number of shortage areas (lowest access to care) are in dark blue.

-Nurse Practitioners bring a different perspective by virtue of their training.
+Nurse practitioners bring a different perspective by virtue of their training.
 Mental health patients need a lot of support and interaction and NPs bring unique qualities that can be useful in treating a patient of this sort.
-Nurse Practitioners take a more holistic approach to treating patients, one that is both individualized and hands-on.
-Patients seeing Nurse Practitioners tend to have higher levels of satisfaction with their care.
-Nurse Practitioners are also more economic because they cost less than Psychiatrist but deliver the same level of efficiency, they are also more likely to practice in rural areas.
-Psychiatric Nurse Practitioners can potentially satisfy the demand for Psychiatrists and contribute to the overall mental health of the country.
+Nurse practitioners take a more holistic approach to treating patients, one that is both individualized and hands-on.
+Patients seeing nurse practitioners tend to have higher levels of satisfaction with their care.
+Nurse practitioners cost less than psychiatrists but deliver the same level of efficiency, and are more likely to practice in rural areas.
+Psychiatric nurse practitioners can help satisfy the demand for psychiatrists and contribute to the overall mental health of the country.